nautobot/nautobot-app-secrets-providers/README.md

 # PLUGINS_CONFIG = {
 #   "nautobot_secrets_providers": {
-#      See below for how ot configure Nautobot for each secrets provider!
+#      See below for how to configure Nautobot for each secrets provider!
 #   }
 # }
 ```